sdeschaepmeester/Devops-POC/backend/README.md

 See below the list of prerequisites to ensure the good functionning of the backend project:
 - Have **Java Development Kit (JDK) 22**, download it from Oracle or OpenJDK.
 - Have **Apache Maven**, Maven needs to be installed to manage project dependencies and building.
 You can install it via Maven downloads.
 - Have **IntelliJ** or another IDE to develop, run, and debug the project.
-Ensure it's properly configured for Maven and Spring Boot development.
+Ensure it's properly configured for Maven and Spring Boot development and for the correct java version.

 ### Install and run the project